As you are aware, Mr. Duncan Doodle got neutered last week.

 When we pulled up in the parking lot, Mr. Doodle bolted for the door.
 He could hear the animals inside and so, I assume, believed we had arrived at a McDonald's Playplace for puppies, which WHY DOES THAT NOT EXIST.
 But by the time we arrived inside and Mr. Doodle took inventory of the half dozen shaking terrified dogs sitting wide-eyed and horrified next to their owners, coupled with the warning calls of tortured animals in the back room, Mr. Doodle's entire attitude changed.

-A woman with so many tattoos that she is technically a different race now screamed instructions to me over the sounds of backroom despair, telling me to sign 17 dozen forms acknowledging that my puppy was probably going to die from this.
+A woman with so many tattoos that she is technically a different species now screamed instructions to me over the sounds of backroom despair, telling me to sign 17 dozen forms acknowledging that my puppy was probably going to die from this.
 Or, at least never love me again.

 She asked me if I wanted various other services, most of which were foreign to me.
 I made these decisions by looking at Mr. Doodle as though he was listening and considering the options for his own body.